 School lockers are the property of the school district.
-For the 2021-2022 school year, lockers are not mandatory, but are available to those who want them.
+Lockers are not mandatory, but are available to those who want them.
 Every locker has a school combination lock attached to it and students are expected to keep their lockers locked at all times.
-Lost locks will incur a \$5 fee.
+Lost locks will incur a \$18 fee.
 Lockers should not be written on, damaged, or used to house obscene or illegal items.
 The school will not be held responsible for missing property stolen from a locker.
 Never share locker combinations with others.
 Locks placed on lockers without authorization will be cut off.